bio-tools/biohackathon2024-paper/paper/paper.md

 To illustrate the challenges of matching Europe PMC article with bio.tools enties, we selected 3 commonly used mass-spectrometry proteomics tools with large numbers of citations in the literature: MaxQuant[@PMID19029910], Comet[@PMID23148064] and Mascot[@PMID10612281].
 Figures 1-3 illustrates the numbers of PubMed identifiers (IDs) retrieved for the respective search terms and their overlaps.

-Examples with Venn diagrams?:
-  comet, comet+proteomics, comet+epigenetics, comet-metagenomics (homonyms and common word) mascot, mascot+proteomics, "mascot server", "mascot server"+proteomics (synonyms and common word) maxquant, maxquant+proteomics (no homonyms or synonyms and not a common word)

 Do each in all literature, and then again in open access literature only (or not-OA and OA literature for more contrast?)